scottgchin/delta5_race_timer/README.md

 by pulling one of the pins(5-8) low i2cSlaveAddress will be assigned 8,10,12 or 14

-by pulling pin 4 low you tell the nodes they are board 2 so i2cSlaveAddress will be assigned 16,18,20 or 22
+by pulling pin 4 low you tell the nodes they are on board 2 so i2cSlaveAddress will be assigned 16,18,20 or 22

 the rest of the code is as pulled from the orginal source